-- SD-05 This scenario, which incorporates the requirements of BP-SD-05, assumes a limit on CO2 emissions of 1 million ton maximum1 starting in 2050.
-No limits were assumed before 2050 since no intermediate goals are listed in BP-SD-05.
-It reflects a future in which minimal business risks associated with carbon emissions occur over the majority of the study period. - Net Zero 2050 Glide Path This scenario assumes the same CO2 emission limit in 2050, but with a linear reduction beginning from a starting point of 9.3 million tons2 in 2025.
-It is intended to represent a future with increased carbon emission related business risks occurring, that adversely impact NPPD's fossil fuel resources between now and 2050.
+- SD-05 This scenario, which incorporates the requirements of BP-SD-05, assumes a limit on CO2 emissions of 1 million ton maximum5 starting in 2050.
+No limits were assumed before 2050 since no intermidiate goals are listed in SD-05.
+It reflects a future in which minimal business risks associated with carbon emissions occur over the majority of the study period. - Net zero 2050 Glide Path This scenario assumes the same CO2 emission limit in 2050, but with a linear reduction beginning from a starting point of 9.3 million tons6 in 2025.
+It is intended to represent a future with increased carbon emission related business risks occurring, that adversely impact NPPD's fossil fuel resources between now and 2050 - Net zero 2035 Glide Path This scenario assumes a more aggressive linear reduction, from 2025, achieving a 1 million ton maximum in 2035.
+Like the Net zero 2050 Glide Path, this scenario also reflects a future with increased carbon emission related business risks, including a potential federal mandate/restriction on carbon emissions by 2035, as has been discussed by current administration.

-1 This assumption for "net zero" reflects an NPPD load of approximately 17 million MWh in 2050, of which 10% is provided from carbon emitting resources with a carbon intensity of approximately 0.6 short tons/MWh.
+5 This assumption for "net zero" reflects an NPPD load of approximately 17 million MWh in 2050, of which 10% is provided from carbon emitting resources with a carbon intensitiy of approximately 0.6 short tons/MWh.

-2 This is approximately equal to NPPD's actual 2021emissions for Native Load plus Non-firm Sales.
+6 This is approximately equal to NPPD's actual 2021emissions for Native Load plus Non-firm Sales.